NeuraLegion/class-sanitizer/README.md

 // also you can inject classes using constructor injection into your custom SanitizerConstraint-s
 ```

-## Manual sanitization
+### Manual sanitization

-There are several methodw in the `Sanitizer` that allows to perform non-decorator based sanitization:
+There are several methods in the `Sanitizer` that allows to perform non-decorator based sanitization:

 ```typescript
 import Sanitizer from '@neuralegion/class-sanitizer';